CrazyPython/gildedtrail/README.md

 `node instanceof TextNode` - check if a node is a text node

 ## License
-AGPLv3 or any later version, but I make exceptions.
-Contact me via email.
+LGPLv3 or any later version.

+If you are building an open-source GuidedTrack alternative or reimplementation, I reccomend you license under AGPLv3 to protect user rights and prevent GuidedTrack from stealing your code.
+GuidedTrack generates its code on the server-side, so without the AGPLv3, they could use your software to make a proprietary version.